DugarRishab/prism-ui/CONTRIBUTING.md

 # Contributing to Prism UI (PUI)

 If you're reading this, you're awesome!
-Thank you for helping us make this project great and being a part of the MUI community.
+Thank you for helping us make this project great and being a part of the PUI community.
 Here are a few guidelines that will help you along the way.
+Follow the [Component Guidelines](https://github.com/DugarRishab/prism-ui/blob/main/COMPONENT_GUIDELINES.md) to make awesome components and get your PR accepted right away.

 ## Summary